-Setting up an online store has its own challenges.
-So, you need these functional experts to also be flexible and open-minded enough to apply their functional knowledge to a different context.
+Online stores have their own challenges.
+So, you need these functional experts to be flexible and open-minded enough to apply their functional knowledge to a different context.

 And that’s where you start to run into some barriers to e-Commerce.
-Because flexibility and open-mindedness can be in short supply in some business.
+Because flexibility and open-mindedness can sometimes be in short supply.

 Post-launch review documents

-After we launched, we worked with the project team to write a post-launch review document.
+After the launch, we worked with the project team to write a post-launch review document.
 This captured all the things we’d done during the project.
-And, what we’d do differently if we’d to do it all over again.
+And, what we’d do differently if we had to do it all over again.

 With the decathlete model in mind, we grouped the learnings into 10 themes.
 We linked each learning to a decathlon event.
 So, the 100m for example, we talked about working at pace.
 The long jump we talked about the launch point, and getting your timing right.
 And so on.

 If you start your online store from scratch, you won’t have the same barriers.
-But if you already sell through traditional channels, then here’s some of the barriers (or hurdles) you’re likely to face.
+But if you already sell through traditional channels, then here are some of the barriers (or hurdles) you’re likely to face.